Admin-7/Mr-Robot-techniques/Home.md

 If you're presently in NYC, feel free to come to our chapter's Anarcho-Tech Collective public [[activities|Activities and events]], or any affiliated event, and say hi to some of us in person.
 You can find details for many public meetings and events at [Anarchism.NYC](http://Anarchism.NYC/) and [TakeActionNYC.com](http://takeactionnyc.com/).

-# What's on this Wiki
+# What's on this wiki

 1. [Welcome guides](#welcome-guides) - Newcomers unfamiliar with our collective who want to learn more about us and possibly contribute to our efforts may want to start here.
 1. [Foundations](#foundations) - Unpresumptuous introductions to fundamental concepts for those who are just starting out with "tech stuff."